-- ½ kilo chicken wings cut pointy part, cut into two pieces and wash
+- 1 kilo chicken wings (cut pointy part, cut into two pieces then wash and drain)

-- 3 tbsp fish sauce add more if needed½
+- 3 tbsp fish sauce (add more if needed)

 - ½ tsp salt

 - 4 cups water (add more if needed)